GcsCassandra/cassandra-assignment/CQLStatements.md

 ## Comments on End Points and UI Designed

+	- Project was built with Java 17, and Spring Boot 3.2.4.

+	- Project is Maven buildable.

     - when the application started (locally), check the following end points

        - home page: http://localhost:8080